-One great way of raising funds through charity is hosting golf tournaments.
-It won’t only provide an avenue to the avid golfers in your community to showcase their skills.
+One great way of raising funds is by hosting a charity golf tournament.
+It won’t only provide an avenue for the avid golfers in your community to showcase their skills and engage in friendly competition.
 It’s also a great way to rally the community together in support of a common cause.

-This is one of the standard ways you can raise funds for a charity golf tournament.
-You can offer both online and offline registration.
+Imposing a registration fee is one of the standard ways you can raise funds from charitable events.
+Besides, golfing events usually have registration fees to cover the “greens fee” or the cost of playing a session on the golf course.
+You can offer online and offline registration for both guests and participants.
 There are a lot of online services that will automate your registration process for a small fee.

 You can also offer discounted packages for foursome registrations.
 This will encourage golfers to invite their friends to join the tournament.
 The more players you have, the more people will attend the event.